johnpuddephatt/stgeorges/_learning/work-club.md

 outcomes:
 - Guidance back in to employment
 requirements:
-- 'Unemployed seeking work '
+- 'Unemployed, seeking work '
 time_and_location:
 - 1:00-4:00 at St George's Community Centre
 equipment: